-Support for decentralisation reforms
+Support for decentralisation reforms in Ghana

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Local Government and Rural Development (MLGRD)

 The Ghanaian Government is committed to decentralisation in order to promote democratic development and the improvement of public services.
 Although progress has been made in the decentralisation process, some challenges remain, such as existing regional differences.
 Even though regional, municipal and local stakeholders are considered relevant to development and are responsible for providing public services, government funding is insufficient and sometimes unreliable.
 The potential for mobilising locally raised revenue is not being harnessed.
 At the same time, citizens and the population at large are barely involved in planning processes, which is necessary to ensure transparent and fair allocation of resources to citizens’ needs and priorities.
 Although the government has high ambitions to achieve the Sustainable Development Goals (SDGs), the regional and local levels are not sufficiently involved and therefore cannot provide the necessary data for reporting processes and evidence-based policy-making.

 Selected districts (local authorities) have improved the collection, management and data-driven planning of their finances to implement the 2030 Agenda.

 The Support for Decentralisation Reforms (SfDR) project supports the implementation of decentralisation reforms in Ghana in 60 municipalities nationwide.
 A multi-level approach is used to promote coordination mechanisms between regional, local and national stakeholders.
 Since the project was launched, co-financing agreements have been concluded with the United States Agency for International Development (USAID) and Global Affairs Canada (GAC).
 To this end, the programme is involved in four fields of activity: